-How to Use “Linking Words” to state Cause and Effect
+How to Use “Linking Words” to state Cause

 Giving a reason (Cause)